On what Substrates can our Concrete wall panels be installed?

-In this guide, we’ll cover the substrates that are compatible with these Concrete Panels.
-These materials stay hidden behind the panels—their only job is to provide the foundation for a long-lasting installation.
+In this guide, we’ll outline the substrates that work best with adhesive installs.
+Hidden behind the panels, they quietly provide the dependable base for a long-lasting installation.

 Why Substrate Selection Is Critical